-During our free preview call for the Mojo Marketing Action Plan the other day, I asked the following question.
+During a webinar the other day, I asked the following question.
 Have a guess what the result turned out to be.
 I wonder if you will be as shocked as I was …

 Have you ever had a successful launch?

 There were only two possible answers, yes or no. We had a discussion about “success” being however they define it (profit, more customers, growth list, awareness, etc).
 The question was about how many people who were on the call had achieved their goals with their launches.

 What kind of result do you expect?
 I know I was way off with my prediction.

 89% of people who responded had NEVER achieved their product launch goals.
 Only 11% had ever had a launch that they considered a success.

 Now, let us not get hung up on math I know it is far from scientific, but that surprised me.

 Melani and I work with people in our own businesses all the time who need help with launches.
 Most of them come to us after buying an ebook or DVD box set about product launch strategies, sometimes having spent thousands of dollars.
 We get that people struggle with this stuff.
 That said, I didn’t think so few had managed a successful launch.